Kitura/Kitura/README.md

   mkdir myFirstProject
   ```

-2. Next we need to go in an initialize this project as a new Swift package project
+2. Next we initialize this project as a new Swift package project

   ```bash
   cd myFirstProject